Reading Room

 Common Stocks and Uncommon Profits

-PHILP FISHER
+PHILIP FISHER

 Where Graham focuses on price, Fisher focuses on quality.
 His fifteen points for evaluating a business remain a sharp framework for understanding what separates enduring compounders from ordinary companies.
 The concept of "scuttlebutt" — gathering insight through conversation — was decades ahead of its time.